skylightio/skylight-docs/app/views/skylight/docs/chapters/_60-environments.md

 By default, the Skylight agent only enables itself in the `production` environment.
 In many cases, your applications will have other environments that you would like to profile using Skylight.
 For example, Rails ships with `development` and `test` environments by default.
 (You can also <%= link_to "create additional Rails environments", "http://guides.rubyonrails.org/configuring.html#creating-rails-environments" %>, such as `staging.`) This page shows you how to configure Skylight to profile these other environments so that you can view them separately in the Skylight UI:

-<%= image_tag "skylight/docs/environments/environments-dropdown.png", alt: "Screenshot of Environments Dropdown", style: "width: 100%; max-width: 350px;" %>
+<%= image_tag "skylight/docs/environments/environments-dropdown.png", alt: "Screenshot of Environments Dropdown", style: img_width(350) %>

 ### Skylight Environments vs. Rails Environments